uthmel/java-tdd-bobs-bagels/README.md

 - Design a domain from user stories
 - Use test driven development to build an application

-## Set up instructions
-- Fork this repository and clone the forked version to your machine
-- Open the root directory of the project in IntelliJ

 ## Exercise Requirements

 - Use only the Basket class and BasketTest class provided.
 Later, you'll be building another version of this project using multiple classes together as we learn object-oriented programming.